top of page

 SAT: 1570 (800 Math, 770 Reading)

-AP Exams: Calculus AB (5), Calculus BC (5), Chemistry (5), Computer Science A (5), Computer Science Principles (4), English Language and Composition (4), English Literature and Composition (5), Macroeconomics (5), Physics C: Mechanics (4), Statistics (5), United States Government and Politics (5)
+AP Scores: Calculus AB (5), Calculus BC (5), Chemistry (5), Computer Science A (5), Computer Science Principles (4), English Language and Composition (4), English Literature and Composition (5), Macroeconomics (5), Physics C: Mechanics (4), Statistics (5), United States Government and Politics (5)

 Hello!
 My name is Michelle, and I’m an undergraduate student at Brown University majoring in Computer Science and Economics, graduating in 2028.
 I’m excited to help students learn, build confidence, and discover a passion for learning.
 Throughout high school and college, I’ve taken classes in different areas like calculus, chemistry, physics, computer science, economics, government, and English.
 I’ve grown to appreciate how different subjects connect, and I hope to help students develop that same appreciation.
 I also coached swimming for two summers, where I worked closely with students of different ages and abilities.
 Being in that environment taught me a lot about working with others, communicating clearly, and supporting people as they work toward their own goals.
 I enjoyed getting to know swimmers over time and being someone they could rely on for guidance and encouragement.
 I’m excited to tutor and build connections with students while helping them feel confident and engaged in their studies.
 I care about creating a supportive, comfortable environment where questions are welcome and learning feels manageable.
 I’m really looking forward to working with students and helping make their learning process a fun and fulfilling experience.